alexlin2/mushr_rhc/README.md

 # Receding Horizon Control

-This module hosts the RHC controller first implemented on MuSHR stack.
-It is a model predictive contoller that plans to waypoints from a goal (instead of a reference trajectory).
-This controller is suitable for cars that don't have a planning module, but want simple MPC.
+This module hosts the RHC controller that is modified from the official mushr stack.
+It is a model predictive contoller that trackes a reference trajectory, it also generates trajectories based on different velocities.
+It can be used in a multi-agent setting to do collision avoidance and yielding behavior.

-## Tutorial
-The following [tutorial](https://mushr.io/tutorials/navigation/) goes through installing/running the car.

 ## Installing on the car
 **Note:** if you are using the mushr image you can just clone the repo into `~/catkin_ws/src` and it should work out of the box